Russia threatens to restrict access to BBC website over interview

 Even though Loskutov’s planned protest was unlikely to draw large-scale public interest, the authorities banned it on the grounds that it contained provocative slogans that could incite mass riots.

-While Russia is already a federation, political power is heavily centralized in practice, with the president maintaining broad powers to influence regional governor appointments.
+While Russia is already a federation, political power is heavily centralised in practice, with the president maintaining broad powers to influence regional governor appointments.

 Putin says such tight control has prevented the vast, nuclear-armed nation from disintegrating, a risk he believes loomed large when he took over as president from Boris Yeltsin.

-Yet Putin has also spoken out repeatedly in favor of “federalisation” in neighboring Ukraine, where many in the largely Russian-speaking eastern regions are opposed to the new pro-Western government in Kiev.
+Yet Putin has also spoken out repeatedly in favour of “federalisation” in neighbouring Ukraine, where many in the largely Russian-speaking eastern regions are opposed to the new pro-Western government in Kiev.